 Metal cabs are probably the most remembered proprietary Sears Jeep item.
 This page shows various steel and aluminum halfcabs and full cabs.
 For more details on Sears hardtops, see Sears Steel and Aluminum Tops on CJ3B.info.

-Although parts shopping is now often done on the internet, some parts suppliers still publish paper catalogues as of 2017.
+Although parts shopping is now often done on the internet, as of 2017 some parts suppliers still publish paper catalogues.

 Thanks to Ron Ingram, Mike Heimbigner, Keith Buckley and Brian Greif. -- Derek Redmond